Skip to Main Content

 Start your search by using keywords in your own natural language.
 From the catalog results list, find an item of interest and click on the full record to see the subject headings assigned to that item.
 Click on the relevant subject heading to retrieve more items in the same category.
 Be sure to keep track of particular phrases that narrow or broaden your results.

-Always remember that you can Ask a Librarian if you need help during your research.
+Always remember that you can Ask a Librarian or the Art Librarian, Angie, if you need help during your research.